 Collegiate Contest & Awards

 SCPA holds an annual contest to recognize excellence in journalism and advertising.
 Students are recognized with awards in writing, editing, design, photography and other competitions.
-Rules are now available.
-The deadline to enter will be Dec.
-6, 2019.
-Awards are presented during the spring at the SCPA Annual Meeting & Awards, to be held March 21, 2020, in Myrtle Beach.
+The deadline to enter the 2019 contest has passed.
+Awards will be presented during the spring at the SCPA Annual Meeting & Awards, to be held March 21, 2020, in Myrtle Beach.
 The Annual Meeting includes roundtables, seminars and networking opportunities.

 SCPA hosts several training events each year.
 Collegiate members can attend these events at discounted rates.
 Past workshop topics have included: data journalism, digital marketing, ad sales, social media, design, writing and reporting, copy editing, covering local government, libel and how to use the Freedom of Information Act.
 SCPA will also help arrange on-site training upon request.